 - Encourage mentoring.
 There is such a divide between the generations, it can feel like they are speaking two different languages.
 By introducing a mentoring scheme with a focus on people of different ages and backgrounds working together, you can start the fabulous process of knowledge-sharing.
 Transferring skills in this way can transform a business.
 In my experience of mentoring, I’ve found every mentor invaluable.
 I have always learned something from my mentees

-Throughout the pandemic, it’s been common to hear the media use the terms “vulnerable” and “old people” together, as if everyone considered old is also vulnerable.
-COVID-19 is more dangerous to people over 70 and it’s absolutely right to protect those people.
+Throughout the pandemic, it was commonplace to hear the media use the terms “vulnerable” and “old people” together, as if everyone considered old is also vulnerable.
+COVID is more dangerous to people over 70 and it’s absolutely right to protect those people.
 But what makes someone old?
 At what point does middle-age end and you become officially old-aged?

 As the world of work has tried to get back to normal (or find a new normal), perhaps it’s been easy to think of older staff members being ‘more of an issue’ than their younger counterparts.
 Wrongly, employers may have thought that the older the person, the more protection they require.
 Maybe the thinking was someone of more senior years would struggle to adapt to changes in working practices.

 Anecdotally, I’ve seen examples of this manifest in different ways.
 From companies furloughing everyone over 50 to others not informing some members of the team about the office reopening – misplaced concerns about the safety of older employees.
 Many companies are confusing protection for exclusion.

 Ageism in the workplace is something that I am particularly interested in fighting.
 There are so many misunderstandings about older employees that need to be addressed to have a fully diverse, rounded workforce.